ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The arrows indicate the flow of information.
 For example, Credentials are used to produce Signed Statements and the Transparency Service verifies the Signed Statements.
-The Transparency Service produces a Receipt, which MAY be combined with a Signed Statement to create a Transparent Statement.
+The Transparency Service produces a Receipt.
+A Receipt combined with a Signed Statement creates a Transparent Statement.
 To Verify a Transparent Statement, credentials are required to authenticate the protected content of the Transparent Statement.

 ~~~aasvg